josef-koller-bev-gv-at/dotfiles/README.md

 ### Zsh
 The zsh settings can be customized in the `.zshrc.user` file where further paths can be added to PATH.

+### Tmux
+If you wan't to install tmux run `install_tmux.sh`.
+This will additionally install ruby and the tmuxinator gem.